teracow/googliser/README.md

 ---
 ## ![#c5f015](images/lime.png) Compatibility

 **googliser** is fully supported on Manjaro & Ubuntu.
 Debian, Fedora Workstation and macOS may require some extra binaries.
-Please advise of any issues.
+If you install it as per the installation notes above, all dependencies will be checked and installed.

+If you prefer to install these manuallly:

 Debian: